A slightly improved upper bound for quantum statistical zero-knowledge: Algorithmic Uhlmann transform and its implications

 \subsection{Implications for closeness testing problems based on the trace distance}

-Using the Fuchs--van de Graaf inequality (\Cref{lemma:traceDist-vs-fidelity}), which relates the (squared) fidelity to the trace distance, a direct calculation yields the following corollary: \begin{corollary}[A slightly improved upper bound for \QSC{}] For any efficiently computable functions $\alpha(n)$ and $\beta(n)$ satisfying $\alpha^2(n)-\beta(n) \geq 1/\poly(n)$,
+Combining the Fuchs--van de Graaf inequality (\Cref{lemma:traceDist-vs-fidelity}), which relates the squared fidelity to the trace distance, with the polarization lemma for the trace distance~\cite{Watrous02}, a direct calculation yields the following corollary: \begin{corollary}[A slightly improved upper bound for \QSC{}] For any efficiently computable functions $\alpha(n)$ and $\beta(n)$ satisfying $\alpha^2(n)-\beta(n) \geq 1/O(\log{n})$,